RofoFreedomFighter/cl-forum-troll-block/README.md

 3. Go to chrome extensions (settings->extensions)
 4.  enable "developer mode" in the upper right
 5.  click "Load unpacked extension" button and select director where you downloaded it.
-6. If you need to add to the troll list, edit block.js and go back to the extension settings and click "Reload".
+6. If you need to add to the troll list, click the red peace symbol icon in the upper right of your browsa.